zacwillmington/open_house/notes.md

     TODO

-        2 - Errors and flash messages
-            - if past_appointments then show red around appointment

-        3 - styling
-            - transparent buttons
-            -
         4 - Tidy up routes.
 Remove some
         5 - refactor
         6 - readme
-        7 -

         Quick Question.
 I'm not quite sure if I am creating the correct routes for my project.